Bhanusri-1320/Foundation_Proclink/note.md

 - the transaction should be done completely or not done totally
 - both pass/both fail--can't have inconsistancy
+  -talks about if any failure happens during the transcation

 # C: Consistency